 Tags and Groups/sub-groups provide various ways of grouping cached items.
 Tags provide a many-to-many grouping where one tag can contain multiple cached items and one cached item can belong to multiple tags.
 And Group/sub-group is a hierarchical way of grouping cached items.
 You can search for Tags also from within SQL-like query language.

 Simplify and scale your application by pushing some of the data access code into the distributed cache cluster.
-NCache provides a Read-thru and Write-thru mechanism that enables the cache to read and write data directly to your data source and database.
+NCache provides a Read-through and Write-through mechanism that enables the cache to read and write data directly to your data source and database.

-You can combine Read-thru with expirations and database synchronization to enable NCache to do auto-refresh and automatically reload a fresh copy of your data when needed.
+You can combine Read-through with expirations and database synchronization to enable NCache to do auto-refresh and automatically reload a fresh copy of your data when needed.

 NCache provides a powerful runtime data sharing and messaging platform that is extremely fast, scalable, and real-time.